Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 +++
-title = "The tyranny of nits"
+title = "The Tyranny of Nits"
 description = "How open source work sputters and dies" date = 2023-09-23 author = "Alice I. Cecile"